 Specialized companies have developed guidelines for safe disposal or recovery device.
 They contain instructions for removal, information on the qualifications and training of the attending physician, the methods and tools.
 Israeli surgeons carrying out operations of pacemaker replacement and removal in accordance with international standards.

 Questions from our patients

-- Can there be painful blows pacemaker during intimacy or some daily activities?
+- whether painful blows pacemaker possible during intimacy or some daily activities?

 This rarely happens.
 The device is programmed in such a way that there is no such action.
 This can happen in the event that set specific criteria.
 When unexplained painful bumps need to see a doctor to determine the cause and make corrections in the device program.

 - Is it possible to resume sexual activity after installing a pacemaker?

 It is a natural part of life.
 Of course, that person wants to resume sexual activity when they feel comfortable.
 Nevertheless it, if such question arises, it will be useful to discuss it with the doctor.

 Currently, most pacemakers under the influence of MRI change settings or temporarily out of order.
 However, there are special models, which under certain conditions may apply when undergoing an MRI.

 - Is it possible to go through the stores antitheft protection sensors?

 Such sensors in stores and libraries generate electromagnetic fields that identify embedded "tags" on the products.
 Under special circumstances, these fields may temporarily affect the operation of the pacemaker.
 Considerable intervention is hardly possible, if at a pace to go through the detectors. recommended: